morey-tech/argocd-v2.10-examples/examples/applicationset-template-patch/README.md

 ```
 Here, `dev` and `stg` have the automated sync policy enabled, but `stg` has resource pruning disabled.
 The `prd` environment, has both `autoSync` and `prune` disabled.

-Note: When writing a `templatePatch`, you're crafting a patch.
+**Note**: When writing a `templatePatch`, you're crafting a patch.
 So, if the patch includes an empty `spec:`, it will effectively clear out existing fields.
 See [#17040](https://github.com/argoproj/argo-cd/issues/17040) for an example of this behavior.

 [Link to the documentation](https://argo-cd.readthedocs.io/en/latest/operator-manual/applicationset/Template/#template-patch).